link04/tic-tac-toe-project/README.md

 ## Deployment

-This app is easy to deploy because it is only a client sided app with no backend on it, mine is actually deployed on Github Pages with https://pages.github.com/, live example of the app https://link04.github.io/tic-tac-toe-project/
+This app is easy to deploy because it is only a client side app with no backend on it, mine is actually deployed on Github Pages with https://pages.github.com/, live example of the app https://link04.github.io/tic-tac-toe-project/

 ## Built With